MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 This is used to simulate the creation of payments, imagine this being an external payments processor.

-We then have a "GenServer" which runs on a 10 second schedule to fetch outstanding payments made, when it retrieves these, it parses them, and puts them on the Kafka queue, the bulk of this can be seen in this function:
+We then have a "GenServer" which runs on a 10 second schedule to fetch outstanding payments made, when it retrieves these, it parses them, and puts them on the Kafka queue, the bulk of this can be seen in this function

 ```elixir
   @impl true